-- Strategic Plan Goal: Student Achievement Provide a comprehensive, innovative education focusing on the whole child to promote life, career, and post-secondary success.
+Strategic Plan Goal: Student Achievement - Provide a comprehensive, innovative education focusing on the whole child to promote life, career, and post-secondary success.
 The North Boone School District will increase MAPs percentiles by 3% in Reading and in Math at each grade level.
 The North Boone School District will increase ACT scores by 2% in ELA and in Math at the High School.
+The North Boone School District will increase ACT scores by 2% in ELA and in Math at the High School.
+The North Boone School District will increase ACT scores by 2% in ELA and in Math at the High School.
+The North Boone School District will increase ACT scores by 2% in ELA and in Math at the High School.

-The North Boone School District will increase College Readiness Scores by 3.5% at the High School - 1.
-School Improvement 1003: Describe how the district will carry out its responsibilities to support and improve schools identified as comprehensive or targeted under paragraphs (1) and (2) of section 1111(d).
+1. School Improvement 1003: Describe how the district will carry out its responsibilities to support and improve schools identified as comprehensive or targeted under paragraphs (1) and (2) of section 1111(d).
 (Section 1112(b)(3))